nijkah/dark-side-of-the-moon/README.md

 # Dark Side of the Moon
-When mother raids Ghouls on the dark side of the moon Click [here](https://nijkah.github.io/dark-side-of-the-moon/)
+When mother raids Ghouls on the dark side of the moon.

+Click [here](https://nijkah.github.io/dark-side-of-the-moon/)